Biasless Language Models Learn Unnaturally: How LLMs Fail to Distinguish the Possible from the Impossible: Results

 \subsection{Intralinguistic Perspective}

 The learning curves for the different languages are shown in Figure~\ref{fig:language-learning-curves}.
 We plot the learning curve for each possible language alongside its impossible variants.
 In an overwhelming amount of languages, the learning curves coincide almost completely.
-In cases such as \texttt{\{english, italian\}-REVERSE full} and \texttt{\{russian, finnish, danish, french, italian\}-SWITCH}, the impossible language's learning curve remains below its baseline.
+In cases such as \texttt{\{english, italian\}-REVERSE full} and all \texttt{SWITCH} languages except Hebrew and German, the impossible language's learning curve remains below its baseline.
 Figure~\ref{fig:language-learning-curves} also shows that mean error is often positive (green), indicating the model's preference for the impossible structure.
 Out of 54 test cases, 28 are in the expected direction, for which a negative mean error indicates that the possible curve is on average below its impossible counterpart.
-A two-sided binomial test comparing this result to chance (P = 0.5) yields a $p$-value of 0.892, indicating no statistically significant deviation from random expectation.
-The perturbation best explained by the model is \texttt{SHUFFLE local}, with 8 out of 9 languages in the right direction, and the worst one is \texttt{SWITCH}, in which the model seems to prefer the impossible variant for 7 out of 9 languages.
+A two-sided binomial test comparing this result to chance ($P$ = 0.5) yields a $p$-value of 0.892, indicating no statistically significant deviation from random expectation.
+The perturbation best explained by the model is \texttt{SHUFFLE local}, with 8 out of 9 languages in the right direction, and the worst ones are \texttt{REVERSE full} and \texttt{SWITCH}, in which the model fails to prefer the attested variant for 7 out of 9 languages.
 Since GPT-2 does not prefer possible languages across language pairs in a statistically significant manner, it fails to explain \textit{the intralinguistic perspective}.